 ✓ recommendation forms completed by the student’s current Administrator, and English and Math teachers.

-✓ an essay of introduction completed by the student applying for admission; this should tell why the student wants to attend CCA, what he or she hopes to accomplish as a student in the U.S. and should also provide information about his or her personality, character, interests, and goals.
+✓ an essay of introduction completed by the student applying for admission; this should tell why the student wants to attend CCA, what he or she hopes to accomplish as a student in the U.S. and describe his or her personality, character, interests, and goals.

 ✓ Applicants will be asked to participate, with at least one parent, in an interview with the admissions committee.
 This is scheduled ahead of time and conducted by Skype or WeChat.
 During the interview, the prospective student is expected to speak in English; parents may require the presence of an interpreter.